What does oak DO?

 Traditionally, the oak of the Hungarian forests of the northeast was highly sought after by French coopers.
 The taste of French oak, now considered integral to the flavor of red Bordeaux, was not appreciated in Bordeaux's traditional market in the early and mid-nineteenth century.
 Winemakers preferred the softer, smoother texture Hungarian oak offered their wines, perhaps because less charring of the barrels was practiced.
 The substitution of French oak for Baltic and Hungarian oak was prompted by political difficulties, including the Napoleonic wars.

 A ready supply of Hungarian oak was once again available in the period spanning the late nineteenth century up to World War II, only to be cut off by changing political realities.
-It is only recently that trade has been reestablished with French coopers.
+It is only in the last twenty years that trade has been reestablished with French coopers.

 In the Czech Republic, barrel production was primarily for the beer industry.
-The wine region of southern Moravia did require some cooperage for wine, but barrels until recently were only viewed as storage vessels.
+The wine region of southern Moravia did require some cooperage for wine, but until recently, barrels were viewed only as storage vessels.
 Oak flavor in wine was considered undesirable.
-The development of an export market has encouraged more wine barrel production, and in depth studies of Bohemian and Moravian oak are now underway.
+The development of export markets has encouraged more wine barrel production, and in depth studies of Bohemian and Moravian oak are now underway.